frePPLe/frepple/doc/user-guide/model-reference/operations.rst

                                          Only the externally supplied and locked manufacturing orders will then exist in this time window.

+                                         By default the fence is 0, we can plan operations to be started immediately.

+batchwindow            duration          The solver algorithm will scan for opportunities to create
+                                         batches within this time window before and after the requirement date.

+                                         By default the batching windows is 0, which disables this feature.

 size_minimum           positive double   A minimum quantity for manufacturing orders.

                                          A request for a lower, non-zero quantity will be rounded up.